MultiTech-FAE/mpower_custom_app_template/examples/BashExampleApp/README.md

 There are a minimum of three required files in an mPower custom application - `manifest.json`, `Install`, and `Start`.

-Follows are instructions on how to copy and edit provided template files for use in the BashExampleApp application.
+Instructions on how to copy and edit provided template files for use in the BashExampleApp application follow.

 ## manifest.json